SimSid2312/DataMiningClassifiers/README.md

 # DataMiningClassifiers

-This project has Naive Bayes and Decision Trees coded in R as school Project
+This project has Naive Bayes and Decision Trees coded in R for school Project